LeConte Glacier

-LeConte Glacier is a 21 mi long and 1 mi wide glacier in the U.S. state of Alaska.
+LeConte Glacier is a 21 mi long and 1 mi wide glacier in Petersburg Borough, Alaska, United States.
 It flows southwest to the head of LeConte Bay.
 It was named in 1887 by U.S. Navy Lieutenant-Commander Charles M. Thomas in honor of a California geologist Joseph LeConte.
 According to John Muir's book about indigenous peoples of the area, the Tlingits called it “Huti [sic]” which he claimed derived from a mythical bird that produced sounds of thunder when it flapped its wings.